-From a continent perspective, 82.9% of exported sweet maple goods originated from North America.
-Another 8.7% came from sources in Europe while 7.9% worth originated in Asia.
+From a continental perspective, 89.6% of exported sweet maple goods originated from North America albeit no maple syrup originated from Mexico.
+Another 9.7% came from sources in Europe.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 170220.
-That code prefix encompasses maple syrup and maple sugar products.
+That code prefix encompasses maple syrup and maple sugar products in solid form.

 Top Maple Syrup Exporters